orbitalquark/textadept/doc/manual/7_Modules.md

 ## Getting Modules

-The officially supported language modules are hosted on [Bitbucket](https://bitbucket.org/mitchell) and come with Textadept by default.
+The officially supported language modules are hosted on [Bitbucket](https://bitbucket.org/mitchell) and are available as a separate download.
 To upgrade to the most recent version of a module, you can either use [Mercurial](http://mercurial.selenic.com) (run `hg pull` and then `hg update` on or from within the module) or download a zipped version from the module's repository homepage and overwrite the existing one.
 If you do not have access to